Township: China

-In China, townships are found at the fourth level of the administrative hierarchy, below counties, districts, and county level cities but above villages and communities, together with ethnic townships, towns and subdistricts.
+As defined by the Constitution of China, a township is one of the possible third-level administrative divisions of the country, directly below a county.

 India

 In India, townships are found at the fourth level of the city.

 Jersey

 In Jersey, township is a redundant term, as the only surviving local government level at present are the 12 parishes of the island.

 Malaysia

 In Malaysia, townships are found at the third level of the administrative hierarchy, is a subdivision of a daerah (district or county) or autonomous sub-district (daerah kecil), while above kampung (village) and taman (residential neighbourhood) as defined in the National Land Code, adopted in 1965.

 New Zealand

 In New Zealand, towns and townships no longer exist; all land is part of either a city, which is mostly urban, or a district, which is mostly rural.
 Since 1979, municipalities have existed in New Zealand but are rare and not formally defined legally.

 As a term, however, townships are still in common usage in New Zealand, used in referring to a small town or urban community located in a rural area.
 The term is generally comparable to that of a village in England.